 Kaloom SDF provides a solution for physical data centers administrated by Data Center Infrastructure Provider (DCIP) users.
 A physical data center can be easily sliced to virtual data centers offered to customers, called virtual Data Center Operator (vDCO) users.
 The DCIP user can monitor and configure the physical fabrics – PODs of the data center.
 KFM WEB UI shows the fabrics in topology view and allows updating the attributes of fabric and fabric nodes.

-The main task of DCIP user is to slice the fabrics to virtual data centers and virtual fabrics.
+The main task of DCIP users is to slice the fabrics to virtual data centers and virtual fabrics.
 This process involves choosing servers through associated termination points and associating them with the newly created virtual fabric manager controller.
 Server resources are used through the virtual fabric manager by vDCO users.

 vDCO users can use the server resources and connect them via network management of their virtual data center. vDCO can attach server ports to the switches with proper encapsulation settings.
 After the switch is ready, vDCO can create a router and attach switches to it.
-The router offers different configuration possibilities to follow vDCO user’s needs: L3 interface configuration, static routing, BGP routing, VXLANs and many more.
-KFM offers also topology view of virtual data center network, so you can check relations between servers, switches, and routers.
+The router offers different configuration possibilities to follow vDCO user’s needs: L3 interface configuration, static routing, BGP routing, VXLANs, and many more.
+KFM offers also topology view of the virtual data center network, so you can check relations between servers, switches, and routers.